Louis Scarcella: District Attorney review panels (2011 to date)

-Charles J. Hynes created a small "Conviction Integrity Unit" at the Kings County District Attorney's Office in 2011, toward the end of his 24-year tenure as district attorney (1990–2013), as forensic DNA analysis was improving.
+Charles "Joe" Hynes created a small "Conviction Integrity Unit" at the Brooklyn DA's Office in 2011, toward the end of his 24-year tenure as district attorney (1990–2013), as forensic DNA analysis was improving.
 While the implementation of this unit was one step forward in investigating wrongful conviction cases, Hynes was "sharply criticized for moving too slowly, defending prosecutors accused of misconduct, and clinging to convictions even after they were discredited."

 In July 2013, after Scarcella's first prominent overturned conviction and the resulting New York Times investigation, Hynes appointed an "independent" advisory panel to review approximately 50 problematic Scarcella cases.
 Hynes's effort was met with skepticism, as he stocked the panel with close friends and campaign donors, and he continued to employ Scarcella's daughter as a prosecutor.
 Exoneration advocate Jeffrey Deskovic criticized: "Relying on the DA to do the investigation is like asking the fox to guard the henhouse."
 The Legal Aid Society, which represented defendants in 20 of the reopened cases, also raised concerns that the review was too narrow, because it was limited to cases in which Scarcella had testified in court.
-In Hynes's sixth re-election bid, at age 78 in November 2013, he lost by nearly 50 points to Kenneth P. Thompson, who had expressed a willingness to widen the scope of the review.
+In Hynes's sixth re-election bid, at age 78 in November 2013, he lost by nearly 50 points to former federal prosecutor Kenneth P. Thompson, who had expressed a willingness to widen the scope of the review.

 In 2014, Thompson renamed the Conviction Integrity Unit as the Conviction Review Unit, stating: "I thought the process in place did not have integrity."
 He also replaced the members of the panel reviewing Scarcella's cases.
 In January 2015, Thompson announced that his office would stand by 21 convictions that had been questioned (18 involving Scarcella), after asking judges to vacate 10 convictions (4 involving Scarcella), with another 90 convictions still under review (71 involving Scarcella).
 After Thompson died of cancer in 2016, the reviews continued under his chief assistant and successor, Eric Gonzalez.
 Hundreds of convictions were dismissed in cases that relied on the testimony of former police officers criminally charged with "misconduct that directly related to their job duties" – but this bulk category did not include Scarcella or other officers from his era, beyond the statute of limitations for criminal charges.

 Vacated convictions

+The following 21 people have had their convictions vacated in Scarcella-related homicide cases.